SssiiiSssiii/faculty-of-science-computer-science-department/README.md

 1. MATH 101
 ```
 ### My tips is
-* You have to attend the lectures and pay `attention` to it so the `next mathematics courses` will be `easier` for you.
+* You have to attend the lectures and pay `attention` to it, so the `next mathematics courses` will be `easier` for you.
 ### Resources
 * https://www.youtube.com/watch?v=pqZvxYKSMnc&ab_channel=anaHr (Motivation)
 * https://www.youtube.com/playlist?list=PLjnf2UXBbqZuFoGpRFvj7P19BXb42BVj0